tchew86/FEARS/README.md

 [2] The condition number is large, 6.61e+03.
 This might indicate that there are strong multicollinearity or other numerical problems.

+The file used to calculate the regression is uploaded as `regressor.py` however we strongly advise being careful with this file as it has presented various bugs while adding and cleaning the data, therefore it might not work properly.

 ## b) Troubleshooting